DataBiosphere/toil/docs/running/cliOptions.rst

 Alternatively, you can edit the default config file, which is located at ``$HOME/.toil/default.yaml``

-If CLI options are used in addition with the configuration file, the CLI options will overwrite the configuration file options.
+If CLI options are used in addition to the configuration file, the CLI options will overwrite the configuration file options.
 For example::

     $ python example.py --config=[filename].yaml --maxNodes 20